 - Detailed safety system analysis support including, Hazard Identification (Including HAZOPS), Fault Tree Analysis, Failure Modes and Effects Analysis, Reliability and risk and ALARP Assessments.

-We regularly support the specification, procurement and introduction of systems into operational service including those through the Official Journal of the European Union (OJEU).
+We regularly support the specification, procurement and introduction of systems into operational service.
 We also provide support to organisations preparing major tenders for systems, infrastructure or services.
 The space sector is likely to result in a number of unique procurement challenges before eventual market entry; and Osprey is well placed to address these.